digitallinguistics/data-format/README.md

 * Read the [Schemas](#schemas) section to get started with using the DLx format in your own projects.

-* Want additional help or to talk with other members of the DLx community?
-[Join the DLx Slack channel][20].

 * Need to report a bug or suggest a feature?
 [Open an issue on GitHub][21].

 * Want to contribute to this project? :star2: Awesome! :star2: [Check out the contributing guidelines to get started][22].